By Alastair Macdonald

 Russia's Federal Migration Service declined comment.
 No immediate comment was available from the Foreign Ministry.

-The Mejlis did not say who gave out the notice.
-Russia has yet to establish a full international land border crossing out of Crimea, which Ukraine, with broad backing abroad, regards as still part of its territory.
-Since shortly after the overthrow of Ukraine's Kremlin-backed president in Kiev, local pro-Russian militias in Crimea have been checking traffic from the mainland.
+Russia has yet to establish a full international land border crossing out of Crimea, which Ukraine and Western powers regard as Ukrainian territory.
+Since shortly after the overthrow of the Kremlin-backed president in Kiev, local pro-Russian militias in Crimea have been checking traffic from the mainland.

 A Turkic-speaking, Muslim community, long present on the Black Sea, Tatars make up about 12 percent of Crimea's 2 million population.
 Deported to central Asia on suspicion of aiding Nazi German invaders, they began to return in the 1980s and in large numbers after the collapse of the Soviet Union in 1991.